-- ► The PLANE function is to automatically position the rotary axes to the calculated position values.
-The position of the tool relative to the workpiece is to remain the same. - > The control carries out a compensation movement in the linear axes.
+- ► The PLANE function is to automatically tilt the rotary axes to the calculated axis values, with the relative position between the tool and the workpiece remaining the same. - > The control carries out a compensating movement in the linear axes.

-- ► The PLANE function is to automatically position the rotary axes to the calculated position values, but only the rotary axes are positioned. - > The control does not carry out a compensation movement for the linear axes.
+- The PLANE function is to automatically tilt the rotary axes to the calculated axis values, during which only the rotary axes are positioned. - > The control does not carry out a compensating movement in the linear axes.

-You will position the rotary axes later in a separate positioning block
+You tilt the rotary axes into position in a subsequent, separate positioning block

-If you have selected the MOVE option (PLANE function is to position the axes automatically), the following two parameters must still be defined: Dist. tool tip - center of rot. and Feed rate?
-F=.
+If you have selected the MOVE option (PLANE function is to automatically tilt into position with a compensation movement), then the two subsequently explained parameters Dist. tool tip -center of rot. and Feed rate?
+F= must still be defined.

-If you have selected the TURN option (PLANE function is to position the axes automatically without any compensating movement), the following parameter must still be defined: Feed rate?
-F=.
+If you have selected the TURN option (PLANE function is to automatically tilt into position without compensation movement), then the subsequently explained Feed rate? parameter F= must still be defined.

-As an alternative to defining a feed rate F directly by entering a numerical value, you can also position the axes with FMAX (rapid traverse) or FAUTO (feed rate from the T block).
+As an alternative to a feed rate F defined directly by a numerical value, you can also tilt the axes into position with FMAX (rapid traverse) or FAUTO (feed rate from the T block).